Child, youth and family wellbeing

 The wellbeing of children, young people and their families is important to us.

-Unfortunately in Tasmania, many measures of wellbeing are declining and some children, young people and families are experiencing significant problems.
+But in Tasmania, many measures of wellbeing are declining and some children, young people and families are experiencing significant problems.
 Our research can inform decisions about policy, systems and service improvements to help them.

 Tasmania has an important interest in supporting people to age well at home.
-About one-fifth of Tasmanians are aged 65 or older – and this rate is even higher in rural areas.
+About one-fifth of Tasmanians are aged 65 or over, and higher in rural areas.

 Housing and homelessness